 What is required of us at Baptism?

 As an Episcopal Church, Holy Baptism at St. Anne’s is administered in the context of the Sunday morning worship service.
-We stand as a church community with the candidate for Holy Baptism to renew our own Baptismal Covenant.
+We stand as a church community with the candidate for Holy Baptism to support them in their life in the family of God in Jesus, and renew our own Baptismal Covenant as a reminder of what we are part of.

 Are you interested in having your infant child baptized, or an older child?
 Are you interested in being baptized yourself?